 Devarim Institute created three programs, that when brought together, allow a Jewish blind or visually impaired person to fully participate in congregational life.

-Learn Hebrew Braille - a home course that teaches the Hebrew language in braille, so as to be able to read a prayerbook or the Torah scroll.
+Learn Hebrew Braille - a free home course that teaches the Hebrew language in braille, so as to be able to read a prayerbook or the Torah scroll.

-Refreshable Braille Prayerbook - a file to place on to your device that will contain the entire denominational prayerbook to allow you to follow along and participate as the service moves through their service.
+Refreshable Braille Prayerbook - a free file to place on to your device that will contain the entire denominational prayerbook to allow you to follow along and participate as the service moves through their service.

 Together it forms the complete package, opening up whatever possibilities a Jewish blind or visually impaired would wish for in congregational life.